megh-khaire/SnakeAIs/README.md

         python main.py "human"

-> _NOTE:_ The random search algorithm moves the snake randomly throught the state-space and also avoids obstacles while doing so resulting in an endless loop.
+_Note: The random search algorithm moves the snake randomly throught the state-space and also avoids obstacles while doing so resulting in an endless loop._

 ## Tinkering with the Configurations